Aashishsharma/Learnings/Auth/Passport.md

   jwt.verify(token, process.env.ACCESS_TOKEN_SECRET, (err, user) => {
     console.log(err)
     if (err) return res.sendStatus(403)
     // if we get user, add it in request obj.
-Remember? since this func is a middleware, this func bydefault has access to req and res, so we cann add any data to req or send res directly from this func req.user = user
+Remember? since this func is a middleware,
+    //this func bydefault has access to req and res, so we cann add any data to req or
+    //send res directly from this func
+    req.user = user
     next()
   })